 When a 2 year old is taken to a brass band concert, it is unsurprising that his attention is drawn to the longest, slidiest, loudest instrument on the stage.
 Inspired by this, Dale Vail is now a Trombonist and Composer, from Christchurch New Zealand.

-Dale's musical life to date has seen him very active in the New Zealand Brass community, in bands, orchestras and as a soloist.
-His involvement across the spectrum of musical genres has given Dale a drive to use multiple genres or musical techniques to create unique performances of his own.
+Dale's musical life to date has seen him active in the New Zealand and Australian Brass community, in bands, orchestras and as a soloist.

 Dale became a student at the New Zealand School of Music in Wellington in 2013, where he was awarded the Director of Music’s Choice Scholarship in his opening year, and graduated with 1st class honours in 2016.